 The Lighthouse Education Center program is operated as a therapeutic and educational program for students diagnosed as having an Emotional Impairment or Autism Spectrum Disorder up to age 26 and residing within the Berrien Regional Education Service Agency.
 These students may exhibit severe emotional difficulties or be students with significant challenges presented by autism spectrum disorder and require a specialized educational setting.
-During the 2022-23 school year, seven (7) Berrien Springs Public School District resident(s) attend these programs at Lighthouse and in their satellite classrooms throughout the county.
+During the 2023-24 school year, six (6) Berrien Springs Public School District resident(s) attend these programs at Lighthouse and in their satellite classrooms throughout the county.
 These satellite classrooms include locations at Saint Joseph High School, The Center for Growth and Independence, and Howard Ellis Elementary.

-3. Southside Program, Niles Community Schools, Niles, Michigan Niles operates center-based programs for low incidence special education students needing a full-time placement.
+3. Niles Community Schools, Niles, Michigan (EI, MICI, ECSE Programs)

+Niles Community Schools operates countywide center-based programs for low incidence special education students needing a full-time placement.

 The program for the Emotionally Impaired includes students with severe emotional or behavioral problems.
 These students receive a very strict, highly structured program designed to change inappropriate behavior patterns and allow learning to take place.
 Expectations for performance are high with the goal being the student's successful readmission to their resident district.
-Classroom programs serve students ages 6 through 26.
-In the 2022-2023 school year there are two (2) students from Berrien Springs that attend this program.
+Classroom programs serve students ages 6 through 26 in buildings such as Ballard Elementary and Southside.
+In the 2023-24 school year there are seven (7) students from Berrien Springs that attend these programs.
 Students are placed in the program through an Individual Educational Planning Committee composed of local district and Berrien RESA diagnostic and educational staff.

 Students in the Pre-Vocational program or Cognitively Impaired programs have below average ability levels, making success in their local high schools extremely difficult.
 Often their low ability is compounded by a weak self-concept and inadequate social skills.
-Once at Southside, a few may pursue a diploma, but most will follow a curriculum designed to promote independent living.
+Programs are located at both Niles High School and Southside, some students may pursue a diploma, but most will follow a curriculum designed to promote independent living with a Seal of Employability.
 Classrooms are available to serve ages 16 through 25.
+There are presently no Berrien Springs students enrolled in the 16-25 pre-vocational program in Niles.
 Students are placed in the program through an Individual Educational Planning Committee composed of local district and Berrien RESA diagnostic and educational staff.